It pays to stay

 If I don’t complete my postgraduate degree, do I have to pay back the Scholarship?

 No you do not have to pay back any instalments you have already received.
 However, if you withdraw from the course part-way through, you will not receive any further instalments.

-Find out more at one of our free postgraduate drop-in sessions
+Find out more at one of our free postgraduate events

-Students and lecturers from a range of postgraduate courses will be available to answer your questions and inform you about the course you're interested in.
+Join us for coffee, lunch or pizza and meet our Postgraduate students and lecturers from a range of postgraduate courses.
+They’ll be on hand to answer your questions and inform you about the course you're interested in.